 Throughout 2022, RFSI News has explored the role that different types of capital – including debt, private equity, and venture capital – can play in enabling regenerative food systems.
-Another source of capital – philanthropic capital – plays a unique and growing role in funding the regeneration of food systems with to its ability to de-risk investments in what is still a relatively nascent space.
+Another source of capital – philanthropic capital – plays a unique and growing role in funding the regeneration of food systems, in part by de-risking investments in what is still a relatively nascent space.
 In her presentation at the 2022 RFSI Forum, Sarah Kelley of Common Thread Consulting and Sustainable Agriculture and Food Systems Funders (SAFSF) explored the universe of philanthropic capital and the role it plays in today’s food and fiber systems, as well as some of the ways we can continue to expand its role.

 The Philanthropic Capital Universe

 Philanthropic capital is funding delivered as either a gift with no expectation of financial return or an asset with a less than market rate return-on-investment (ROI), that is intended to generate social impact.
 The most common source of philanthropic capital is grants, which are most often given out by foundations, corporations, or government agencies.